Distance between Cities Find the distance in kilometers between e... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Distance between Cities Find the distance in kilometers between each pair of cities, assuming they lie on the same north-south line.
 Assume the radius of Earth is 6400 km.
 See Example 2.
-Halifax, Nova Scotia , 45° N, and Buenos Aires, Argentina, 34° S
+Farmersville, California, 36° N, and Penticton, British Columbia, 49° N

 Verified Solution